dennisreimann/uiengine/docs/component.md

 ---
 title: Button
 label: B1
+tags:
+- atom
+- form
+variants:
+- button-default.html
+- button-primary.html
 ---
 The different button styles that are used on our website.
 ````

 The `title` and `label` get displayed in the documentation.
 The `label` is an individual marker that can be used as a reference in mockups or wireframes to reference components.
+The `tags` list is optional and can be used to search for pages.
 The `variants` attribute is documented in the [variant documentation](./variant.md).